-Public space CCTV (PSCCTV) and Traffcom CCTV in Glasgow is the responsibility of a number of different agencies:
+Public space CCTV (PSCCTV) and Traffcom CCTV in Glasgow is the responsibility of two agencies.

-You can contact the Data Protection Officer by post at the above addresses, or by email at: email@example.com, and by telephone on 0141 287 1055.
+You can contact the Council's Data Protection Officer by post at the above addresses, or by Email or by phone on 0141 287 1055.

 Police Scotland is able to assume control of PSCCTV in certain circumstances, described below.
 You should consult the Police Scotland website for details of how Police Scotland handles personal information including CCTV footage.
 Contact details for Police Scotland (data protection queries) can be found under 'More information' below.

 Your information is being collected to use for the following purposes:

-PSCCTV is operated by CSG on behalf of GCC as part of its statutory functions as a local authority.
-Processing your personal information is necessary for the performance of a task carried out in the public interest on the Council's behalf by CSG.
+PSCCTV is operated by GCC as part of its statutory functions as a local authority.
+Processing your personal information is necessary for the performance of a task carried out in the public interest by the Council.

 By its very nature, PSCCTV may capture more sensitive information about people.
 We also need to process this more sensitive personal information about you for reasons of substantial public interest as set out in the Data Protection Act 2018.
 It is necessary for us to process it to carry out key functions as set out in law.